rahulds02/DummyApp/README.md

 ShopStop is a user-friendly iOS shopping application.
 This app allows users to browse products, add items to their cart with clean UI and smooth navigation.
 It has following features:
 1. Browse the shopping categories
 2. Browse the products
-3. Showing products having "Exclusive Offers
+3. Showing products having "Exclusive Offers"
-4. Showing popular products
+4. Showing "popular products"
 5. Add to Cart
 6. Remove from Cart